surajpatelvk/PYTHON-CALCULATOR/README.md

 # PYTHON CALCULATOR
-A simple GUI Calculator using Python and Tkinter
+A simple GUI Calculator using Python.